rackerlabs/docs-style-guide/style-guide/index.rst

    Cloud services APIs.
 You can use these basic guidelines, however, when writing release notes for any product or service.

+:ref:`user-interface-guidelines`
+   Provides a link to the user interface guidelines in the Helix documentation.
+   The Helix documentation include text conversions for user interfaces.
+Helix is a Rackspace-chartered effort to unify the look, feel, and functionality of Rackspace interfaces.
+Helix is one system, composed of a design library for designers, which includes guidance on text conventions, and a UI toolkit for developers.

 .. toctree::
    :hidden:
    :maxdepth: 3